 No. Many of our best MBA candidates have work experience from a variety of fields, including technical and service-oriented professions.
 We have had engineers, teachers, medical students, computer scientists, authors, entrepreneurs, chemists, lawyers/law students, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.

-We encourage applicants who have done high-caliber work but only have a couple of years of experience.
+We encourage applicants who have done high-caliber work but only have a couple of years of experience to apply.
 Remember, we seek at least 24 months of post-undergraduate work experience.
 This experience should include evidence of career progression, teamwork and leadership, and quantifiable business results.

 No. Many Broad MBAs have not had business courses prior to entering the program.
 The curriculum is structured to accommodate students from all educational backgrounds.